Things to do in Evora

-One of the most famous is the Roman temple ruins, also knows as Diana’s Temple.
-The 14 columns that remain are standing at the highest point in the city.
+One of the most famous is the Roman temple ruins, also known as Diana’s Temple.
+The 14 columns that remain stand at the highest point in the city.
 For preservation reasons, you can’t enter the temple.

 2. Cathedral of Evora

 Just across from the temple is the Cathedral of Evora.
-The gothic cathedral looks more like a castle, with its turrets and towers.
-Most impressive for visitors though is the breathtaking interior, home to beautiful art, cloisters, and orange trees.
+The Gothic cathedral looks more like a castle, with its turrets and towers.
+Most impressive for visitors is the breathtaking interior, home to beautiful art, cloisters, and orange trees.